M-earnest/docker_workshop/workshop/advanced/management.md

 `By now our evergreen: check the readme and/or docs of a given docker container!`

-We can further use the associated tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems with regard to version control using the tag command:
+We can further use tag related behavior to "rename" a given docker container in order to prevent unwanted deletions or problems with regard to version control :

 `docker tag old-container-name/container-id:tag new-container-name/container-id:tag`

 #### Import/Export

-Besides using Docker Hub to share and download docker containers, it's also possible to export and import them locally using the docker commands save & load
+Besides using Docker Hub to share and download docker containers, it's also possible to export and import them locally using the docker commands save & load.
+This behavior may be prefered for local sharing or if you incorporate data/info that shouldn't be publicly accessible.

     `docker save -o name_of_saved_image.tar imagename`